Test vectors and central L-values for GL(2): Introduction

 \subsubsection{Supercuspidal representations}

-In the case when $\pi$ is an irreducible supercuspidal representation we may appeal to Mackey theory.
+In the case that $\pi$ is an irreducible supercuspidal representation we may appeal to Mackey theory.
 We begin with the explicit construction of supercuspidal representations of $\GL_2(F)$ by induction from an open subgroup that is compact modulo the center.
 Suppose that $J$ is such a subgroup and $\pi = c\mbox{--}\mathrm{Ind}_{J}^{\GL_2(F)} \rho$.
-We first describe the situation when $\pi$ is minimal, i.e.\ when the conductor of $\pi$ is not lowered upon twisting by a character.
+We first describe the situation when $\pi$ is minimal, i.e.\ when the conductor of $\pi$ cannot be lowered upon twisting by a character.

 We say that $\rho$ and $\Omega$ intertwine on $T(F) g J$ if $\mathrm{Hom}_{J \cap g^{-1}T(F)g}(\rho , \Omega^g) \neq 0$.
 Understanding $\mathrm{Hom}_{T(F)} ( \pi, \Omega)$ reduces to understanding the double cosets $T(F) \backslash \GL_2(F) / J$ on which $\rho$ and $\Omega$ intertwine.
 We do this in two steps.
 The first step is to consider a larger subgroup $K_\mathfrak{A} \supseteq J$ where $K_\mathfrak{A}$ is one of two subgroups depending on $J$.
 There is a unique double coset $T(F) h_0 K_\mathfrak{A}$ that depends only on $c(\pi)$ and $c(\Omega)$ containing a $T(F)\backslash \GL_2(F) / J$ double coset on which $\rho$ and $\Omega$ can possibly intertwine.
 This double coset decomposes as the disjoint union of finitely many $T(F)\backslash \GL_2(F) / J$ double cosets